 Call Us If You Have Questions

-No matter the circumstances of your car accident, our team wants to hear about the case and discuss how we can help.
-The Law Offices of Anidjar & Levine provides comprehensive personal injury services to car accident victims throughout Florida.
+No matter the circumstances of your Fort Lauderdale car accident, our team wants to hear about the case and discuss how we can help.
+The Law Offices of Anidjar & Levine provide comprehensive personal injury services to car accident victims throughout Florida.
 For a free consultation with our team and to hire a personal injury lawyer, call us today at 1-800-747-3733.